kylercai/OSS-AKS/rocketmq/README.md

 kubectl apply -f brokers-configmap.yml

 ### 4. install storage class to support zone redundant persistent volume into AKS
-kubectl apply -f storageclass.yml
+kubectl apply -f storageclass.yml <br>
-#### note: you can refer to https://learn.microsoft.com/en-us/azure/aks/concepts-storage#storage-classes for details
+**note: you can refer to https://learn.microsoft.com/en-us/azure/aks/concepts-storage#storage-classes for details**

 ### 5. install brokers (broker-a & broker-b) master nodes
-kubectl apply -f brokers-masters.yml
+kubectl apply -f brokers-masters.yml <br>
-#### note: The broker-a master will be placed in zone-1, and the broker-b master will be placed in zone-2
+**note: The broker-a master will be placed in zone-1, and the broker-b master will be placed in zone-2**

 ### 6. install brokers (broker-a & broker-b) slave nodes.
 The slaves will be placed in zone-3
 kubectl apply -f brokers-slaves.yml